Self-Driving-Car-NDegree-M-Russo/CarND-P3-Behavioral-Cloning/Behavioral_cloning_writeup.md

 The datasets have been however further enriched as decribed in the `readx3()` helper function provided as part of [model.py](./model.py) script (lines 14-49).
 In particular, for all the data sets the images from all the cameras are used: the recorder steering angle is used as a label for the image coming from the middle camera, while the one to be used the left/right camera is obtained from the recorded angle +/- a fixed (configurable) correction value.
 Furthermore every image has been vertically flipped and the relative steering angle changed in sign, so to emulate a run of the track in reverse.

+The three datasets are then collected uing the `generator()` helper function.

 The input  model will output a steering angle to an autonomous vehicle.